What kinds of dogs does Family Dog rescue?

 How do I adopt a Family Dog?

 Please fill out an adoption application so we can get to know you and your needs.
-Our adoptions manager will respond to you within 2 business days to set up an appointment to meet the dog(s) you’re interested in.
+Please wait until you get a confirmation email before emailing us with follow-up questions.
+We receive hundreds of emails per day and have a small staff who work in Adoptions.
 Our adoption appointments typically last an hour and you can meet up to three dogs.
 If you find a good fit, you’ll take your pup home!

-If things don’t work out in the first week, your adoption donation can be transferred to a different dog.
-Our staff and volunteers are always here for support, and we love receiving updates on the new lives of our dogs!
+Our staff is here to support you, and we love receiving updates on the new lives of our dogs!